Kubernetes

 Kubernetes Operator Framework

-As an example of how to write an operator using an SDK or framework, here's a quick look at how the Operator Framework helps you.
+As an example of how to write an operator using an SDK or framework, here’s a quick look at how the Operator Framework, an open source project, helps you.

 After installing the Operator Framework, you can define how your operator interacts with the Kubernetes API using a simple operator-sdk create api command.
+It supports building, testing, and packaging operators with approaches such as Helm charts, Ansible Playbooks, or Golang.
 This saves you from having to write a bunch of code from scratch.
-You'll still need a custom resource definition, but that's typically much easier to generate.
+You’ll still need a custom resource definition, but the api server creates a RESTful resource path for each CRD version you specify, so custom resources can be registered without restarting it.

 For details of what it takes to develop an operator using the Operator Framework, check out tutorials like this one on creating Go-based operators.